 Is my focus issue an emotional problem?

 Attention is anything but a cognitive task.
 Attention is mostly an emotional task that begins and ends in our brain’s limbic system (emotional center).
 Our emotional state is the elephant that moves our attention toward a goal to help us feel safe and connected.
-If your mind is overwhelmed by anxiety and dread, writing a report is going to be incredibly difficult.
+If anxiety and dread overwhelm you, writing a report is going to be incredibly difficult.
 Your mind will keep redirecting, over and over, toward your emotional state.

 If you’re depressed, your concentration suffers.
 Your mind will keep redirecting toward your sadness.
 But if your mood improves, so does your attention.
 You’ll even find yourself being more creative at solving problems.

 If you’re anxious, your attention suffers as well.
 PTSD significantly affects focus and attention.
 Why?
 When your world feels unsafe, your mind has to keep redirecting attention.

 So what do we do?
 Trying to force ourselves to pay attention when we’re emotionally overwhelmed is like a tiny rider on top of that emotional elephant: it’s not gonna do much good.

 The only solution is to help ourselves feel safe.